Training-Free Layout-to-Image Generation with Marginal Attention Constraints: Related Work

 \subsection{Text-To-Image Diffusion Models}

 Recently, diffusion models \citep{ddpm, ddim, sde} have achieved remarkable success in image generation, demonstrating greater stability and controllability compared to GANs \citep{gan}.
-Essentially, a diffusion model learns the dynamics of mapping natural image-like data to a prior (e.g., Gaussian) distribution.
-The seminal work LDM \citep{LDM} facilitates high-resolution image synthesis by performing forward and reverse processes in the latent space rather than the pixel space, thereby addressing issues of low inference speed and high training costs.
-In this framework, a U-net \citep{unet} is trained as the denoiser $\boldsymbol{\epsilon}_{\theta}$ to approximate the noise $\boldsymbol{\epsilon}_{t}$ based on the perturbed latent variable $\mathbf{z}_{t}$ and the condition $\mathbf{c}$ with the loss
+Essentially, a diffusion model learns the reverse dynamics of a forward noising process that gradually maps natural image-like data to a simple prior distribution (e.g., Gaussian).
+The seminal work LDM \citep{LDM} facilitates high-resolution image synthesis by performing forward and reverse diffusion processes in the latent space rather than the pixel space, thereby addressing issues of low inference speed and high training costs.
+In this framework, a U-Net \citep{unet} is trained as the denoiser $\boldsymbol{\epsilon}_{\theta}$ to predict the injected noise $\boldsymbol{\epsilon}$ from the perturbed latent variable $\mathbf{z}_{t}$, conditioned on the auxiliary input $\mathbf{c}$, by minimizing the following objective:

-Building on the foundations of conditional generation with diffusion models, DALL-E \citep{Dall-E} advances text-to-image (T2I) generation by utilizing the powerful image-language encoder CLIP \citep{clip} to transform text prompts into condition embeddings $\mathbf{c}$ for guiding the reverse process of diffusion models.
-Imagen \citep{Imagen} and Stable Diffusion \citep{LDM} extend this work by enhancing the diffusion sampling technique, thus enabling more photorealistic and detailed image generation.
-However, relying solely on text prompts limits the ability to precisely control spatial composition, necessitating additional input in the form of layout instructions.
+Building on the foundations of conditional generation with diffusion models, DALL·E \citep{Dall-E} advances text-to-image (T2I) generation by utilizing the powerful image--language encoder CLIP \citep{clip} to transform text prompts into conditioning embeddings $\mathbf{c}$ that guide the reverse diffusion process.
+Imagen \citep{Imagen} and Stable Diffusion \citep{LDM} further extend this paradigm by improving diffusion sampling techniques, enabling more photorealistic and detailed image generation.
+However, relying solely on text prompts limits the ability to precisely control spatial composition, necessitating additional inputs in the form of layout instructions.